 Our team of experienced coaches and alumni work tirelessly to provide top-notch resources, including monthly briefs, free video analyses, and insightful articles.
 Join us and explore how debate can shape your future!

-Prepping for the February topic in Public Forum?
-Here's an in-depth, high-level topic analysis from our writers about the Rome Statute PF topic!
-Resolved: The United States should accede to the Rome Statute of the International Criminal Court.
+Prepping for the April topic in Public Forum?
+Here's an in-depth, high-level topic analysis from our writers about the domestic nuclear energy PF topic!
+Resolved: The United States federal government should substantially increase its investment in domestic nuclear energy.

-Prepping for the Jan/Feb topic in Lincoln-Douglas?
-Here's an in-depth, high-level topic analysis from our writers about the international treaties LD topic!
-Resolved: The United States ought to become party to the United Nations Convention on the Law of the Sea and/or the Rome Statute of the International
+Prepping for the March topic in Public Forum?
+Here's an in-depth, high-level topic analysis from our writers about the AI morality LD topic!
+Resolved: The development of Artificial General Intelligence is immoral.

 Flexbooks are the best way for students to learn how to debate!
 Guided tutorials and 125+ interactive activities make these comprehensive books perfect for classes or after-school teams.